pandas-dev/pandas/doc/source/io.rst

 .. note::

-   Indexes are automagically created on the indexables and any data columns you specify.
+   Indexes are auto-magically created on the indexables and any data columns you specify.
 This behavior can be turned off by passing ``index=False`` to ``append``.